tweag/clodl/README.md

 Clodl can be used to build binary closures or library closures.

-A binary closure is made from an executable and can be executed.
-In practice, the binary closure is a zip file appended to a script that uncompresses the file to a temporary folder and has the executable invoked.
+A binary closure is made from an executable or a shared library defining symbol `main` and can be executed.
+In practice, the binary closure is a zip file appended to a script that uncompresses the file to a temporary folder and has `main` invoked.

 A library closure is a zip file containing the shared libraries in the closure, and provides a top-level library which depends on all of